BlueBrain/BlueCelluLab/doc/source/faq.rst

 FAQ
 ****

-Here are the frequently asked questions on BGLibpy.
+Here are the frequently asked questions on bluecellulab.

 MPT ERROR: PMI2_Init